PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 What to take?

-As previously mentioned, this is not a tricky hike, neither physically nor technically.
+As previously mentioned, this is not a tricky, physical, or technical hike.
 In addition, there is the possibility of recharging batteries halfway through at the Sardinha house.
 There is a restaurant where you can refresh yourself and have a snack.
 There are also several good spots where you can eat and drink what you take with you.
 Therefore, we recommend that you bring:

-• Lots of water (about a 1l per person);
+• Lots of water (about 1l per person);

 • Snacks;